-• Alumni, who the School define as former pupils (Old Tridents) and their parents or those with parental responsibility, former staff, former governors and Friends of Trent ("Alumni").
+- Parents, who the school define as parents or those with parental responsibility for current and prospective pupils ("Parents"); and - Alumni, who the school define as former pupils (Old Tridents) and their parents or those with parental responsibility, former staff, former governors and Friends of Trent ("Alumni").

-Collectively, the School refers to Pupils, Parents, Alumni, Staff and Governors as the School community.
+Collectively, the school refers to Pupils, Parents, Alumni, Staff and Governors as the school community.

 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
-Pupils, Parents and Alumni are all encouraged to read this Privacy Notice and understand the School's obligations to its entire community.
+Pupils, Parents and Alumni are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.

-This Privacy Notice applies alongside any other information the School may provide about a particular use of personal data, for example when collecting data via an online or paper form.
-This Privacy Notice also applies in addition to the School's other relevant terms and conditions and policies, including (but not limited to):
+This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+This Privacy Notice also applies in addition to the school's other relevant terms and conditions and policies, including (but not limited to):

-- any contract between the School and Parents; - the School's Photographs & Images of Children Policy; - the School's CCTV Policy; - the School's Retention of Records Policy; - the School's Child Protection and Safeguarding Policy, Anti-Bullying and Health & Safety Policy, including as to how concerns or incidents are reported or recorded; - the School's IT policies, including its Data Protection Policy, Data Security Policy, E-Safety Policy, Mobile Phone & Personal Devices Policy, and Acceptable Use of Technology Policy - Pupils; and - the School's Fundraising & Development Policy.
+- any contract between the school and Parents; - the school's Photographs & Images of Children Policy; - the school's CCTV Policy; - the school's Retention of Records Policy; - the school's Child Protection and Safeguarding Policy, Anti-Bullying Policy and Health & Safety Policy, including as to how concerns or incidents are reported or recorded; - the school's IT policies, including its Data Protection Policy, Data Security Policy, E-Safety Policy, Mobile Phone & Personal Devices Policy, and Acceptable Use of Technology Policy - Pupils; and - the school's Fundraising & Development Policy.

-Anyone who may be employed or engaged by the School to work for it in any capacity, as well as prospective applicants for roles, including academic and other staff, contractors, itinerant teachers, casual workers, temps, volunteers and governors ("Staff") should also be aware of and comply with the School's Privacy Notice - Staff and Governors, and the School's Data Protection Policy, which provide further information about how the School uses Staff personal data and how Staff handle personal data respectively.
+Anyone who may be employed or engaged by the school to work for it in any capacity, as well as prospective applicants for roles, including academic and other staff, contractors, itinerant teachers, casual workers, temps, volunteers and governors ("Staff") should also be aware of and comply with the school's Privacy Notice - Staff and Governors, and the school's Data Protection Policy, which provide further information about how the school uses staff personal data and how Staff handle personal data respectively.